NancyRobertson/cadre_familial/client-instructions.md

 It runs on Android 6.0.
 The important feature that some other TV boxes do not have is the ability to automatically start DayDreaming when there is no activity.

+(the V88 Pro comes with Android 6.0.1 and the security patch level is August 1, 2016 at time of writing)

 - Settings/Network/WIFI - Choose correct and enter password
 - Esc Esc